 During the exam: A technologist will start an IV, check your blood glucose level, and give you an injection of FDG, a radioactive tracer.
 Once injected, you will be asked to wait for the tracer to travel through your body and accumulate in the tissues being studied.
 During this time, you will be asked to rest quietly and avoid movement.
-Also, you will be asked to drink another glass of oral contrast during this resting time period.
+Also, you may be asked to drink a glass of oral contrast during this resting time period.

 After the waiting time period, you will be asked to empty out your bladder.
 You will be instructed to remove any metal objects or articles of clothing that may cause difficulty while imaging.